ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

   - buffy
 description: Could the editorial bot generator buffy fit your needs?
 How to know, how to set it up.
 twitterImg: blog/2022/06/02/chatops-review-system-github/diagram.png
 twitterAlt: Diagram representing automation for rOpenSci software peer review.
-On the left, a GitHub issue thread with emojis as avatars, and wobbly lines as text.
-Under the GitHub issue thread, a legend indicating who among the emojis is Author /Editor / Reviewer / ropensci-review-bot.
-At the center of the diagram is an Heroku app using the buffy Ruby tool, that receives information from GitHub via webhooks.
+On the left, is a GitHub issue thread with emojis as avatars, and wobbly lines as text.
+Under the GitHub issue thread, a legend indicating who among the emojis is the Author /Editor / Reviewer / ropensci-review-bot.
+At the center of the diagram is a Heroku app using the buffy Ruby tool, that receives information from GitHub via webhooks.
 The app digests messages received and depending on the command pings an external service represented on the right (with a plumber logo); fills the Airtable-based software review database; manages ropensci GitHub organization via GitHub API; posts back or labels in the GitHub issue thread.
 ---

-At rOpenSci Software Peer-Review, processes have been enhanced with :sparkles: automation :sparkles:.
+At rOpenSci Software Peer-Review, our workflow has been significantly enhanced with the use of :sparkles: automation :sparkles:.
-For instance, for checking compliance of a software package with some criteria, instead of cloning a git repository locally, installing its dependencies, running the checks, and manually posting the results… we can simply type the following **command** into a GitHub issue comment:
+To ensure that a package meets our compliance standards, we would previously clone the repository locally, install dependencies, run manual checks, gather the results, and copy-paste them into the issue thread.
+Now we can accomplish the same outcome with just a simple **command** into a GitHub issue comment:

 ```
 @ropensci-review-bot check package
 ```

-Similarly, we can use the following command to register a reviewer in the submission issue metadata (filling YAML data) as well as in our Airtable database.
+Similarly, we can use the following command to register a reviewer named in the submission issue metadata (filling YAML data) as well as in our Airtable database.

 ```
 @ropensci-review-bot add @maelle to reviewers
 ```

-Inspired?
+Feeling inspired?

-In this post we shall explain how to assess whether adopting the editorial bot generator buffy, like we did, is the right fit for your system.
-We will detail steps involved in setting buffy up for your own needs.
+In this post, we explain how to assess whether the editorial bot generator buffy might be the right fit for you.
+We will detail the steps involved in setting buffy up for your own needs.

 ## What is an editorial bot generator?